Social Links vs. Language Barriers: Decoding the Global Spread of Streaming Content: Discussion

 Our findings suggest that intercountry content spreading patterns are different by streaming services.
 To elucidate the underline factors influencing the spreading, we employed two proxies of social similarity, SCI representing the tendency of direct friendship between countries' populations and lexicon similarity accounting for the similarity and barrier due to the languages~\cite{yoon2023quantifying}.
 The spreading of music (or auditory content), evidenced by Spotify, is largely influenced by social connectivity and insignificantly influenced by linguistic barriers.
 Dissemination of video content, observed from Netflix, depends more on language rather than social connectivity.
 Language and social connectivity both show a large influence on content spreading on YouTube.
 One may suppose that this is because YouTube contains both auditory and visual content, yet our study shows that the platform's strong correlation is not due to this because language and social connectivity have a significant impact on the spreading of both music-focused and visual-focused categories on YouTube.
 Instead, due to the unique prosumer behavior in YouTube, which one being both producer and consumer simultaneously~\cite{holland2016youtube}, users may be more tightly engaged in social connection, while the language similarity facilitates the spreading of the contents.
 Therefore, YouTube establishes a unique ecosystem, rather than a mixture of legacy ecosystem of music and video content separating the consumers and producers.

 We believe that such data have considerable potential for future research also.
 In this study, we use trending content in streaming platforms, which covers a relatively small number of content concerning the entire volume of content in the platforms; in addition, although we selected three well-known, and global, streaming platforms there are thousands of other streaming platforms, and thus we hardly cover entire user pool.
+In addition, different recommendation algorithms and content curation in each platform can affect the content trending.
+Their recommendation algorithm suggests the contents that may fit the regional characteristics.
+If users depend on the recommended content, the trending content is just the result of recommendations.
+Since Netflix provides different content for each country, due to the copyright, content curation may limit the number of shared content.
 Our findings are possibly due to the limited user pools.
 For instance, because Spotify is not a major service in South Korea, the user pool in South Korea is biased toward heavy listeners preferring Western music.
 Additionally, the differences can be from the business model, that is paid-subscription model for Spotify and Netflix compared with the advertising-subscription hybrid model of YouTube.
 Because we only use the degree of friendship as the proxy of social connection, the implication of the study will enhance with the additional analysis on the actual spreading behavior ~\cite{berger2012makes, weng2013virality}, along with the detailed analysis on the socio-cultural background of the group of users based on their platform selection and living country.